Second Chances (Philippine TV series)

-Second Chances (International title: Another Chance) is a 2015 Philippine television drama romance series broadcast by GMA Network.
+Second Chances (international title: Another Chance) is a 2015 Philippine television drama romance series broadcast by GMA Network.
 Directed by Laurice Guillen, it stars Raymart Santiago, Camille Prats, Rafael Rosell and Jennylyn Mercado.
-It premiered on January 12, 2015 on the network's Telebabad line up replacing Hiram na Alaala.
+It premiered on January 12, 2015 on the network's Telebabad line up.
 The series concluded on May 8, 2015 with a total of 83 episodes.
-It was replaced by The Rich Man's Daughter in its timeslot.

 The series is streaming online on YouTube.

 Premise

 The story revolves around Lyra, Bernard, Rebecca and Jerome.
 When Lyra meets Bernard who both lost their spouse, their lives start to intertwine with each other along with Jerome and Rebecca who suffers from bipolar disorder.